 - 24.1.
-The Mayor or at least three Councillors may by a written notice call a Council meeting. - 24.2.
+The Mayor or at least three Councillors may by a written notice call a Council meeting.
+Such a meeting is commonly known as an Extraordinary Meeting of Council. - 24.2.
 The written notice must specify the date and time of the Council meeting and the business to be conducted, which must give consideration to: - 24.2.1. the urgency of the business to be transacted; and - 24.2.2. the availability of Councillors; and - 24.2.3. a reasonable notice period for persons whose rights or interests may be impacted by the business to be transacted. - 24.3.
 The Chief Executive Officer must convene the Council meeting as specified in the written notice. - 24.4.
 Unless all Councillors are present and unanimously agree to deal with any other matter, only the business specified in the written notice can be transacted at the Council meeting. - 24.5.
 The Chief Executive Officer must call an unscheduled meeting to elect a Mayor following a Council election declaration, which may also consider the role of Deputy Mayor and other matters as determined by the Chief Executive Officer.
+At this meeting the CEO may elect to not include public questions on the agenda.